 - Print and look over the relevant classnote(s) ahead of time.

-- Attend class.
-Bring an ordinary calculator to class.
-Bring the classnotes for the previous, the current, and the next session.
+- Attend Zoom class.
+Have an ordinary calculator at hand.
+Have the classnotes for the previous, the current, and the next session.

 - Read the relevant classnotes and book chapter again after class, and in more detail.